ankakulka/techwriter-website/docs/tutorials/python-tutorials.md

 3. **Import PyPDF2 library**<br/>

 To be able to work with the tools included in the library we've just imported, we need to add them to our Python file.
-Go to Visual Studion code, and create a new file "app.py".
+Go to Visual Studio code, and create a new file "app.py".
 Then add this code to the file:

 ```python